 When & How to Fix a Flooded Atomizer

-Vapers know the feeling when taking a drag and something starts gurgling, your vapor is weak, flavor is non-existent, and leaks suddenly occur.
+Vapers know the feeling when taking a drag, and something starts gurgling, your vapour is weak, the flavour is non-existent, and leaks suddenly occur.

 What I’m talking about, of course, is a flooded atomizer.

 For tanks, things are much more complex.
-Wicking may be bad, the tank might not be assembled correctly, or you filled the tank incorrectly.
+Wicking may be wrong, the tank might not be assembled correctly, or you filled the tank incorrectly.

-In both cases, the fix is very easy as long you understand the causes and how to prevent them in the future.
+In both cases, the fix is straightforward as long you understand the causes and prevent them in the future.

 Whether you use disposable coils or rebuild them yourself, it doesn’t matter since flooding happens with either type.

-When it comes to dripping atomizers, the most probable cause of flooding is over-dripping.
+When it comes to dripping atomizers, the most probable cause of the flooding is over-dripping.

-You see, wicks can only handle so much ejuice at a time.
-In the early days, atomizers can only take in three to four drops, but today, some can handle up to 20 drops due to larger, more absorbent wicking material such as organic cotton.
+You see, wicks can only handle so much e-juice at a time.
+In the early days, atomizers could only take in three to four drops, but today, some can handle up to 20 drops due to larger, more absorbent wicking material such as organic cotton.

-How many times have you dripped an atomizer to full capacity, vaped a few times (leaving it well saturated still), forgetting about it, then before taking another drag, inadvertently dripped it again?
+How many times have you dripped an atomizer to full capacity, vaped it a few times (leaving it well saturated still), forgotten about it, and then, before taking another drag, inadvertently dripped it again?

 This is the most common way to overfill an atomizer.

-If you are like 90% of vapers when using dripping atomizers, you usually fill it to capacity then vape until the flavor drops.
+If you are like 90% of vapers when using dripping atomizers, you usually fill it to capacity, then vape until the flavour drops.

-However, there are times when we need to suddenly stop vaping while leaving the wick full of ejuice still.
-We forget about it then the next time we want to vape, we usually assume that the wick needs refilling.
+However, there are times when we need to suddenly stop vaping while leaving the wick full of e-juice still.
+We forget about it, and then the next time we want to vape, we usually assume that the wick needs refilling.

-The best way to avoid this is to take a drag before refilling to check if flavor is still present or if it truly needs refilling.
+The best way to avoid this is to take a drag before refilling to check if flavour is still present or if it genuinely needs filling.

 You will know your wick is bad by taking a look at it.
-If it is crusty, discolored, and generally looks dirty, it’s time to swap it out with a new one.
+If it is crusty, discoloured, and generally looks dirty, it’s time to swap it out with a new one.

-But if you use disposable coils, you might not be able to check it visually, in this case, it is best to put in a new coil and call it a day.
+But if you use disposable coils, you might be unable to check them visually.
+In this case, it is best to put in a new coil and call it a day.

 Then there are tank atomizers.
 When a tank is overflooded, check first if you overfilled it.

-While this may sound absurd since tank are designed to be filled with ejuice, be aware that tanks usually have markers that tell you up to how much eliquid you are supposed to fill it with.
+While this may sound absurd since tanks are designed to be filled with e-juice, be aware that tanks usually have markers that tell you up to how much e-liquid you are supposed to fill it with.

-Going over that mark will result in either leaks, or leaving you with little to no air to circulate, thus flooding the tank.
+Going over that mark will either leak or leave you with little to no air to circulate, thus flooding the tank.

 Another reason why tanks get flooded is improper assembly.
 A misaligned screw or hole may lead to inefficient operation.
-If all troubleshooting fails, reassemble your tank, making sure everything fits properly and is aligned.
+If all troubleshooting fails, reassemble your tank, ensuring everything fits properly and is aligned.

 Be careful not to use too much cotton as well.
-Because a saturated wick expands and if it chokes the coil, this can also lead to dry hits.
-It’s a delicate balance but once you get it right, the vape is divine.
+Because a saturated wick expands, and if it chokes the coil, this can also lead to dry hits.
+It’s a delicate balance, but once you get it right, the vape is divine.

 Coils can go bad over time.
-Whether it becomes too oxidized or if it doesn’t heat up properly, this can result in dry hits.
+Whether it becomes too oxidized or doesn’t heat up properly, this can result in dry hits.

-A coil should be properly spaced with everything touching the wick.
-An untouched area will heat up more quickly, leading to hot spots which not only results in a dry hit, but it can also ruin your coil completely.
+A coil should be adequately spaced with everything touching the wick.
+An untouched area will heat up more quickly, leading to hot spots, which not only result in a dry hit but it can also ruin your coil completely.

 If you notice hot spots in your coil, try to rewick it.
 If the hot spot still occurs, fix the spacing of the coil to ensure even heat distribution.

-The downsides to this though is that disposable coil heads aren’t all perfect.
+The downside to this, though, is that disposable coil heads aren’t all perfect.
 Some won’t work right, some won’t wick well right from the start, while others come DOA.
-If you consider that you paid for each of these coils, a faulty coil is money lost.
+Considering that you paid for each of these coils, a faulty coil is money lost.

-Disposable coils are easier to manage, but are more expensive in the long run.
-Also, if there are problems with the coil, you can’t fix it easily unlike with rebuildable coils.
+Disposable coils are easier to manage but are more expensive in the long run.
+Also, if there are problems with the coil, you can’t fix it easily, unlike rebuildable coils.

 In the end, whether you go with rebuildable or disposable coils, be sure to follow the steps above to ensure you don’t end up with a flooded atomizer or tank.

-Aware of how your vape tastes, aware how you assemble your tank, aware of the status of your wick and coil.
+Be aware of how your vape tastes, conscious of how you assemble your tank, and aware of your wick and coil status.
 It may seem like an unnecessary hassle, but it’s worth it.